vrw-GH/php-p1/README.md

 Apache Server = localhost
 <br>Project Folder = document_root/projects/p1
+<br>Deployed to: <a href="https://p1-basic-stuff.herokuapp.com/">p1-basic-stuff.herokuapp.com</a>

-- The git "README.md" file is directly read into in the site page's "description" <div..>
+- The git "README.md" file (this) is directly read into in the site page's "description" <div..>
 - HTML tags are sanitized before display in site page:
    <h1>test</h1>